mmontalbo/grim_rust/wip.md

   counts for future bindings.

 ## Next Steps
-1. Carry the parsed set geometry through the remaining boot-time trackers so they consume the real walk polygons instead of logging placeholders.
-Interest-actor hotspots now inherit their parent actor's set/position, so head-control and commentary visibility respect the active walkboxes; the next step is teaching the cut-scene/commentary helpers to use those sector toggles for real scheduling instead of logging placeholders.
-2. Feed the new marker overlay data back into `grim_engine` (e.g., emit a machine-readable placement log) so other tooling can validate set geometry without parsing console output.
+1. Emit a machine-readable geometry/visibility snapshot from the runtime so other tooling can validate placements without scraping verbose logs.
-3. Keep widening the legacy normalisation pass (additional helper keywords, comment forms) so parsing never regresses.
+2. Keep widening the legacy normalisation pass (additional helper keywords, comment forms) so parsing never regresses.
-4. Replace the Manny-specific camera fallback with geometry-driven selection and extend the parser/lookup path to other sets once their data is decoded.
+3. Replace the Manny-specific camera fallback with geometry-driven selection and extend the parser/lookup path to other sets once their data is decoded.
 Diff the runtime results against the static analysis timeline to keep sector coverage honest.
+4. Start wiring the geometry-backed commentary/cut-scene state into the remaining runtime services (audio/menu helpers) so later scenes can react without falling back to placeholder logging.

 ## Current Iteration — Manny's Office Prototype